 Flexi-Wage helps people getting government assistance who want to start up their own business.

-A Funeral Grant can help with some of the funeral costs of someone close to you who has died.
+A Funeral Grant can help with some of the funeral costs of someone who has died.

 If you are under 19 and have a child under five, and are in full-time education, training or work-based learning, you may be able to get the Guaranteed Childcare Assistance Payment (GCAP) to assist with the cost of childcare